-Buildings: The rear doors in the 100, 200, and Band Buildings will remain locked at all times and can only be used by authorized personnel.
-These rear doors may not be used by students.
+Buildings: The doors to all buildings will remain locked at all times and can only be used by authorized personnel.
 All classrooms will remain locked throughout the school day.

 Use of Roads: One traffic lane in front of the school must be left open at all times in case an emergency vehicle needs to come on campus.
 People who pick up students after school must park in single file rather than blocking both lanes of traffic.
 No one is to use the roads and parking areas behind the school buildings unless they are staff members of the Troy City Schools or have been given permission by the administration.
 Students should not be picked up in these areas, and they are not to park in these areas.